zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Cherise says, “Stop moving around like that or you’ ll really hurt yourself.”
 We’re not sure what Evan is doing here, probably moving h is neck.
 Evan says, “Oh, I have a cramp in my shoulder!
 It hurts!”
 A “cramp”  (cramp) is a sharp feeling of pain, usually caused by a muscle that won’t relax p roperly.
 If you are running or doing some sort of athletic event sometimes you wil l get cramps; your body will produce a sharp pain in the muscle.
 It could happe n in your arms, it could happen in your legs; this happened to Evan’s should er.

 Cherise says, “I told you not to twist like that.”
 “To twist” means to turn or rotate something in a particular direction.
 You can find other meanings of the word “twist” in our Learning Guide for this episode.
 Ch erise says, “Just let it work itself out.”
-The expression “to work itself out” means to  have a problem fix itself; when something bad happens sometimes it will get better even if you don’t do anything, and that’s what Cherise is telling Evan t o do.
+The expression “to work itself out” means to  have a problem fix itself; when something bad happens sometimes it will get better even if you don’t do anything, and that’s what Cherise is telling Evan to do.

 Evan says, “All of this had to happen to me after g etting a stitch in my side and a charley horse hiking five miles yesterday.”
 A “sti tch (stitch) in your side” is a pain that you feel on one side of your body, usually bet ween your hip or your waist and your arms.
 It’s often caused by doing too much  physical activity, often running is the problem.
 A “charley horse” (charley ) horse (two words) is another word for a cramp, a painful cramp typically in your  leg.
 Evan says, “I’ve had it!” meaning I’m very tired and frustrated about somethi ng and I don’t want to do it anymore.
 Evan doesn’t want to go camping anymore.
 He says, “I’m going back to civilization.”
 “Civilization” can mean a partic ular society over many years that follow similar rules and customs.
 In this case, it ’s really used to indicate somewhere that is not outdoors: a city, a town wher e there are buildings and hotels and restaurants, a place that has modern com forts and conveniences available.

 Cherise says, “How are you getting there?” meaning how are you going to get from where they are now to civilization, as Evan ca lls it.
 Evan says, “What do you mean?
 I’m walking.”
 Cherise says, “Without fo od or water?”
 She says, “You better wait for me.”
 She’s giving him some ad vice: you should wait for me to go with you.
 “Or,” she says, “you may end up be ar bait after all!”
 “You may end up” means that the final result might be that y ou are bear (like the animal) bait (bait).
 “Bait” is a small piece of food that’ s used to attract an animal, usually so that you can catch it.
 You put the bait in some thing called a “trap,” and the animal comes to get the bait, and when it moves the  food the trap comes down on the animal to capture it – to keep it there, usu ally because you’re trying to get rid of it.
 The most common trap that most people a re familiar with would be a mousetrap, trying to rid of mice that are in your h ouse.
 The traditional bait for that is cheese – because everyone knows that mice l ove cheese!
 Cherise is saying that Evan, if he’s not careful, may fall dow n, get injured, and become bait for a bear – the bear might eat him.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]